Buy-to-let (BTL) Mortgages in the UK explained

 3. The affordability rules are different

-Unlike with residential mortgage, lenders are less interested in your salary than the expected income from the property.
+Unlike residential mortgages, lenders are less interested in your salary than the expected income from the property.
 That said, some lenders will require you to earn at least £25,000 aside from your rental income.

 To decide whether to offer you a mortgage, lenders will carry out affordability tests.
-They will use so-called interest cover ratios (ICRs) to work out how much income you are likely to make.
-ICRs look at your projected rental income alongside your mortgage payments and other fees and charges – management fees and landlords insurance, for example.
+They will use so-called interest cover ratios (ICRs) to determine how much income you are likely to make.
+ICRs look at your projected rental income alongside your mortgage payments and other costs – management fees and landlords insurance, for example.

 Most lenders will look for an ICR of 125%, meaning your rental income must be 125% of your mortgage payments.
 Some may impose higher levels, of around 145%, particularly if you are a higher rate taxpayer.